-17. Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) 2 The health and environmental co-benefits of avoiding over-medicalisation, over-investigation and/or over-treatment 2 The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health harm.
-Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfill this metric.
-1 The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities such as gardening for mental health conditions; active transport such as bicycle schemes.
+1.17.
+Does your medical school curriculum cover these components of sustainable clinical practice in the core curriculum? (points for each) The health and environmental co-benefits of avoiding over-medicalisation, over-investigation 2 and/or over-treatment The environmental impact of pharmaceuticals and over-prescribing as a cause of climate health 2 harm.
+Alternatively teaching on deprescribing where possible and its environmental and health co-benefits would fulfill this metric The health and environmental co-benefits of non-pharmaceutical management of conditions where appropriate such as exercise or yoga classes for type 2 diabetes; social group activities 1 such as gardening for mental health conditions; active transport such as bicycle schemes.
 This is commonly known as social prescribing in the UK.
-1 Environmental impact of surgical healthcare on planetary health and the climate crisis, and how can it be mitigated 1 The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anesthesia environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions 1 The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.
-1 Waste production within healthcare clinics and strategies for reducing waste in clinical activities (e.g. single use items in the inpatient or outpatient setting)
+Environmental impact of surgical healthcare on planetary health and the climate crisis, and how 1 can it be mitigated The impact of anaesthetic gases on the healthcare carbon footprint and ways to reduce anesthesia 1 environmental impacts, such as total intravenous anaesthesia or choosing less environmentally harmful anaesthetic gas options with reduced greenhouse gas emissions

-Score explanation: There was no mention of the above topics in the core curriculum identified.
+1 The impact of inhalers on the healthcare carbon footprint and the environmental benefit of dry powdered inhalers over metered dose inhalers.
+1 Waste production within healthcare clinics and strategies for reducing waste in clinical activities (e.g. single use items in the inpatient or outpatient setting) Score explanation: In the resource stewardship seminar lecture for Foundations of Clinical Medicine, there is mention of the environmental impacts of over-prescribing.
+In the Public Health Commute module in the Pulmonology section of Body in Health and Disease, the module discusses the different carbon footprints of different inhaler options.